zuozhenggh/learning-library/security-library/database/autonomous-db/dbvault/dbvault_v2.md

    ![](./images/adb-dbv_001.png " ")

 We start with creating the two DV user accounts - DV Owner and DV Account Manager.
-The dv_owner account is mandatory as an owner of DV objects.
-DV account manager is an optional but recommended role.
+The DV Owner account is mandatory as an owner of DV objects.
+DV Account Manager is an optional but recommended role.
 Once DV is enabled, it immediately begins enforcing separation of duties - the user 'ADMIN' loses its ability to create/drop DB user accounts and that privilege is then with the DV Account Manager role.
-While DV Owner can also become DV account manager, it is recommended to maintain separation of duties via two different accounts.
+While DV Owner can also become DV Account Manager, it is recommended to maintain separation of duties via two different accounts.

 1. Open a SQL Worksheet on your **ADB Security** as *admin* user